 What does a company's income include?

 If you do not take into account charity, then all the activities of the enterprise are aimed at generating income.
-In accounting, this concept includes all means that affect the growth of assets, with the exception of material support for the founders.
-As a rule, these are funds that were received as a result of the transfer of goods or services by their buyers.
-Not considered income:
+In accounting, this concept implies all means that affect the growth of assets with the exception of material support for the founders.
+As a rule, these are funds that were received as a result of the transfer of goods or services by their customers.
+The following are not considered income:

 • makings;